Code-Institute-Submissions/jboyd8-milestone-project-1/README.md

 * [Clip Art Mag](http://clipartmag.com/) - Used this free website to get the favicon for my website.
 * Balsamiq - Used to build out wireframes for my website.
 * [W3C Validator](https://www.w3.org/) - A validator used to check my HTML and CSS structure and format periodically throughout the build.
+* [W3Schools](https://www.w3schools.com/) - I used this to ensure I was entering all the information required correctly in my HTML and CSS.

 ## Testing